-- 2. You may have to get some system components for your computer.
+- 1. Double click the self-extracting archive and put the resulting directory where you would like to keep it on your hard drive. - 2.
+To use the version with the graphical interface, you may have to get some system components for your computer.
 You can try skipping this step and seeing if things work.
 If they do-super.
-If not, or if things are very slow, you may need to take care of adding some software to your system: - If you have a Mac with OS 9 or greater you shouldn't have to do anything.
+If not, or if things are very slow, you may need to take care of adding some software to your system:

+- If you have a Mac with OS 9 or greater you shouldn't have to do anything.
 Otherwise see the Macintosh section of the "System Requirements" section of the GFMCMC Guide, and follow the directions for downloading the required software. - On a Windows machine you will have to install the glut32.dll dynamic linked library and maybe select a graphics installer.
 See the Microsoft Windows section of the "System Requirements" section of the GFMCMC Guide, and follow the directions. - 3.
-Double click on NewHybrids_Mac_1.0 or NewHybrids_PC_1.0, and follow the directions to use the TestDat.txt and the TwoGensGtypFreq.txt files.
-This involves entering zeroes when prompted to. - 4.
-Enter two integers for random seeds (when prompted to) - 5.
-Once the "Info" window opens, hit "1" on your keyboard and many more windows should open.
-Then hit the space bar to begin the MCMC execution.
+Double click on NewHybrids\Mac\1\1 or NewHybrids\PC\1\1 (or the corresponding "WOG" versions and follow the directions to use one of the four test data files (by entering a 0,1,2, or 3). - 4.
+Then, when prompted to, enter a 0 to read the genotype frequency classes in the file "TwoGens-GtypFreq.txt". - 5.
+When asked to "Enter the name of a file holding prior allele frequency information or just type 0 to not include any prior information" enter a 0. - 6.
+Enter two integers for random seeds (when prompted to)